Peilonrayz/teetime/README.rst

 License
 -------

-teetime is available under the MIT license.
+TeeTime is available under the MIT license.